In response to The Daily Post’s writing prompt: “Brilliant Disguise.”

 However, her next question caused me to bite my lip to keep from laughing.
 In her southern accent, she asked.
 “You two look so much alike, are you identical or fraternal twins? ”

 I can’t recall what my response was, however, my son who was eleven at the time began to speak.
-He look up at me and softly asked, what twin brother?
+He looks up at me and softly asked, what twin brother?

 I squeezed his hand to divert his attention before he could finish his question.
 But his sister age seven at the time, tugged on my other hand to ask.
 “Dad, I did not know you had a twin, brother.”